NYPL/digpres/docs/staff/computing.md

 ## Software

 Staff must be familiar with command-line and graphical user interfaces.
-Staff may use whatever software the prefer for daily work.
+Staff may use whatever software they prefer for daily work.
 The following tools are recommended for consistency when collaborating:

 * Visual Studio Code for development